UK military says ship ablaze after being struck off coast of Yemen

 The rebels’ most recent attack hit the Dutch-flagged cargo ship Minervagracht on September 29, killing one crew member on board and wounding another.
 The Houthi campaign against shipping has killed at least nine mariners and seen four ships sunk.

-Israel has repeatedly struck what it says are Houthi-targets in Yemen in recent months, killing dozens of Yemeni civilians.
-The Houthis have fired missiles towards Israel, most intercepted, but some breaking past Israel much-vaunted US-supplied air defences causing injuries and disruptions at airports.
+Israel has repeatedly struck what it says are Houthi targets in Yemen in recent months, killing dozens of Yemeni civilians.
+The Houthis have fired missiles towards Israel, most intercepted, but some breaking past Israel’s much-vaunted US-supplied air defences and causing injuries and disruptions at airports.

 On Thursday, Israel claimed responsibility for killing the Houthi military’s Chief of Staff Muhammad Abd al-Karim al-Ghamari.